virgili0/Virgilio/Topics/prerequisites.md

 - [Further reading](#Further-reading)

 ### The three elements
-Virtually every area of science and economics has access to a quantity of data unimaginable even a decade ago.
+Virtually every area of science and economics has access to a **quantity of data** unimaginable even a decade ago.
-In addition to this, today there is abundant and inexpensive computing capacity available through cloud service providers.
+In addition to this, today there is **abundant and inexpensive computing capacity** available through cloud service providers.
-It is also important that international research is excited about machine learning topics, and therefore proceeds expeditiously in the development of increasingly effective techniques.
+It is also important that international **research is excited about machine learning** topics, and therefore proceeds expeditiously in the development of increasingly effective techniques.
-Parallel to this, the engineering world creates the ML toolbox by adjusting itself accordingly: wonderful frameworks and high-level interfaces to apply ML techniques quickly, going towards more user-friendly "enablers".
+Parallel to this, the engineering world creates the ML toolbox by adjusting itself accordingly: **wonderful frameworks and high-level interfaces to apply ML techniques quickly**, going towards more user-friendly "enablers".
 Keras, a high-level framework that allows you to train a deep neural network in 15 lines of code, is a a perfect example of this phenomenon.
 In the same way cloud providers offer you the possibility to host on their machines your ML models, with powerful logic that allows you to build a complete AI/ML start-up from your laptop.

 The topics listed above have the following natural consequence: